kdl-org/kdl/SPEC.md

   (`\\`).
 * `*` is used for "zero or more", `+` is used for "one or more", and `?` is used for "zero or one".
+* `*?` (used only in raw strings) indicates a *non-greedy* match.
+    It also indicates *infallibility*, with a scope of the `string` production: once it successfully matches enough characters to satisfy that production the first time, it is not allowed to backtrack and continue matching further, even if that results in a parse failure.
 * `()` can be used to group matches that must be matched together.
 * `a | b` means `a or b`, whichever matches first.
 If multipe items are before a `|`, they are a single group. `a b c | d` is equivalent to `(a b c) | d`.